The people pray for strength and guidance. They should pray for the mercy of a swift death, for I have seen what the darkness hides.

 Pity the Kidnapper: A Bastion's Keep soldier and his wife reminisce about the time barbarians kidnapped her.
 He was frantic until they returned her with an apology.
 She simply reasoned with them... and the leader still sends her a bundle of hides sometimes.

 Physical God: You.
-Yes, your character is one of the first new nephalem, beings who are said to surpass Angels or Demons in power, in addition to being Immune To Fate.
+Yes, your character is one of the first new nephalem, beings who are said to surpass Angels or Demons in power, in addition to being Immune to Fate.

 Plot Armor: Your NPC followers can not die.
 If they take too much damage in combat they will fall to their knees for a few seconds before getting back up at full health.
-This also applies to quest-specific followers like Leah and Akana.
+This also applies to quest-specific followers like Leah and Adria.

 Poor Communication Kills: Zoltun Kulle.
 If he actually explained things to you for once instead of him being totally mysterious and Obviously Evil then the game might have ended a lot differently.